Susceptor: Design and use

 Susceptors are usually made of metallised film, ceramics or metals (such as aluminium flakes).

-The susceptor (which may be located on examination by its gray or blue-gray color, which is different from paper) is the reason products meant to be browned via susceptor-generated thermal radiation carry instructions to microwave the food while still inside its packaging.

-Susceptors meant to heat foods by direct conduction, where less browning will occur, may be seen in the gray lining of packaging directly holding the food and in good contact with it.
-A typical example of the latter is the paper-susceptor–lined dish directly holding a microwaveable pot pie or casserole.
+Susceptors meant to heat foods by direct conduction may be seen in the gray lining of packaging directly holding the food, and generally in good contact with it.
+For this reason, products meant to be browned via susceptor-generated thermal radiation carry instructions to microwave the food while still inside its packaging.

-Susceptors built into packaging create high temperatures in a microwave oven.
-This is useful for crisping and browning foods, as well as concentrating heat on the oil in a microwave popcorn bag (which is solid at room temperature) in order to melt it rapidly.
+A typical example is the paper-susceptor–lined dish directly holding a microwaveable pot pie or casserole.
+This is useful for crisping and browning foods, as well as concentrating heat on the oil in a microwave popcorn bag in order to melt it rapidly.

 Among the first microwave susceptors marketed were those from the mid-1980s in a product called McCain Micro Chips by McCain Foods.
 It consisted of a susceptor sheet which cooked French fries in a microwave oven.
 These sheets are currently used in several types of packaging for heating and cooking products in microwave ovens.
 Care in package design and use is required for proper food safety.

 A "crisping sleeve" is a device made of paperboard and affixed with a susceptor used both as a rigid container to support the food items within and to focus heat on the foodstuff.
 They are generally intended for a single use.
-Hot Pockets is an example of a product which uses crisping sleeves.
+Hot Pockets were an example of a product which used crisping sleeves; a new formulation that does not need a crisping sleeve was introduced in June 2024.

+Microwave crisper pan

+Microwave crisper pans and trays convert microwave into infrared to heat food.